run-cmw/pizzaparadise/README.md

 Important infomation about the API is available in the [API design document](https://pizza-paradise.s3-us-west-2.amazonaws.com/resources/pizzaParadiseApiDesignDoc.pdf).

-A front-end service was built on using this API, and that Alexa skill may be viewed on [LINK AFTER PUBLISHING]().
+A front-end service was built using this API, and that Alexa skill may be viewed on [LINK AFTER PUBLISHING]().
-Information about the Alexa skill is abailable in the [front-end design document](https://pizza-paradise.s3-us-west-2.amazonaws.com/resources/pizzaParadiseFrontEndDesignDoc.pdf).
+Information about the Alexa skill is available in the [front-end design document](https://pizza-paradise.s3-us-west-2.amazonaws.com/resources/pizzaParadiseFrontEndDesignDoc.pdf).

 A summary of the entire project may be viewed on the